Tawa Reservoir: History

-The Tawa Dam had been built the Madya Pradesh Govt on the Tawa river in the 1970s to ensure enough water supply and hydropower to millions of people in the state.
+The Tawa Dam had been built by the Madhya Pradesh government on the Tawa river in the 1970s to ensure enough water supply and hydropower to millions of people in the state.
 The dam was made under the leadership of late Shri Vinay Kumar Diwan.
 He was also known as Denva Ke Gandhi for his work for public welfare.
 He was a public representative in the region for almost two decades serving as MLA.
 But, while the Dam was being built, the oustees were not resettled properly.
 They were given only Rs.
 75 - 150 for an acre of land and were resettled just on higher ground without the adequate supplies that were promised by the Indian Government.

-Over the years, the oustees lost its fishing rights.
+Over the years, the oustees lost their fishing rights.
 The Government took over fishing rights indefinitely.
 Later, the private sector got hold of the rights and threatened to kill the villagers.
 They fished recklessly to maximise their profits, while also policing the reservoir with hired bodyguards.
 So, a self-help co-operative was formed by the oustees.
 It was called the Tawa Matsya Sangh.
 They later got fishing rights and sustainably regrew the fish population that was destroyed by corporate companies, along with making a bit of profit for the benefit of the members.

 Ironically, the group had to pay Rs.
 12 lakh to the Govt to fish on their own land each year.
 Later, in 2006, the Government snatched away the rights due to its growing commercial importance.
 Later, a Government reserve took over the rights to protect the fish.

 Enraged, the oustees fought for their rights in the Supreme Court, citing that they grew the fish there and had been sustainably fishing there for about a decade.
 Eventually, they lost the case and now the Tawa Reserve is protected from poaching.

 It is now currently a popular tourist destination during the monsoon months.
 A cruise boat service has been started by the tourism department for visitors to the dam and reservoir.